When will interest rates go down again and how do they affect mortgages?

 The Bank of England's base rate is what it charges other lenders to borrow money.

-This influences what they charge their customers for loans such as mortgages, as well as the interest rate they pay on savings accounts.
+This influences what lenders then charge their customers for loans such as mortgages, as well as the interest rate they pay on savings accounts.

 The Bank moves rates up and down in order to control UK inflation - which is the increase in the price of something over time.

-When inflation is high, it may decide to raise rates to bring inflation back down towards its 2% target.
+When inflation is high, it may decide to raise rates to bring inflation back down.

 The idea is to encourage people to spend less and reduce demand.